 Sanskrit Dictionary

 Ganesh-Hd-Wallpaper-Wallpapers-4K-8UTThis page will serve as a Glossary for all the many confusing Sanskrit words and terms out there.
-It is mainly for Jyotish students, but even if a word is not closely related to Jyotish, I may include it here if it is an especially important word for the study of the Vedas and Vedangas, or yoga in general.
+It is a sanskrit dictionary mainly for Jyotish students, but even if a word is not closely related to Jyotish, I may include it here if it is an especially important word for the study of the Vedas and Vedangas, or yoga in general.
 This will be an ongoing work in progress, and if you would like to submit words and terms, feel free to do so by leaving a comment at the bottom of this page…even just fun tidbits about a word or the etymology of a word, please do share.
 I study the basics of Sanskrit but am by no means a Scholar.
 If something is wrong, please let me know, but we must remember that Sanskrit words have more than one meaning and are used variously depending on the context, and somewhat loosely at times.
 I will not list every possible meaning of a word, just what I think is relevant to Jyotish.
 Many of the words that I will be listing here will be just those that do not have any clear English counterpart whatsoever, thus the need for an easy to find translation.

 Many of these definitions can also be found on this website: Spoken Sanskrit